 1.24.6  A Licensee's obligations under this Standard shall be suspended without liability where and to the extent that the Licensee is unable to comply with any such obligation as a result of any action taken, or not taken, by the ISOP to comply with a direction.

-1.24.7  The Secretary of State may at any time amend or revoke any direction issued to the ISOP as referred to in condition B4 of the ESO Licence).
+1.24.7  The Secretary of State may at any time amend or revoke any direction issued to the ISOP as referred to in condition B4 of the ESO licence.

-1.24.8 For the purposes of this paragraph 1.24: “User” means a Transmission Licensee other than the ISOP.

 1.25 Advisory and Information Requests